Testing

 go test ./...Unit Testing Services

 Services contain business logic and are the most important layer to test.
-Mock the repository interface to isolate the service.
+They should be tested without hitting the database — mock the repository interface and exercise the service’s logic in isolation.

 // app/repositories/mocks/product_repository_mock.go